msys2/msys2.github.io/Creating-Packages.md

 Integrate your recipe into your local clone of the **msys2-packages** or **mingw-packages** repository.
 In order to help us avoid accumulating useless commits in the repository, please follow these guidelines:
 - create a new branch for your work
-- put all your work into it, preferrably in just 1 commit
+- put all your work into it, preferably in just 1 commit
 - if you want to pull changes from our repository, use the rebasing strategy (`git pull --rebase`) to place your commits above ours, do not just merge
 - if you need to change something in your recipe, amend your existing commit (`git commit --amend`)
 - push your new branch onto your repository "fork" on your GitHub account, using `git push --force-with-lease` if necessary

-Altough these guidelines (which rely heavily on rewriting history) are not suitable for public development on main branches (`master` etc.), they're an excellent match for this kind the iterative work-in-progress development that happens when contributing new packages.
+Although these guidelines (which rely heavily on rewriting history) are not suitable for public development on main branches (`master` etc.), they're an excellent match for this kind the iterative work-in-progress development that happens when contributing new packages.

 ### Send PR

-Open and send a pull request against the master branch of the official repositories on GitHub, currently residing under the user @Alexpux ([links here](https://github.com/msys2/msys2)).
+Open and send a pull request against the master branch of the official repositories on GitHub ([links here](https://github.com/msys2/msys2)).
 Please include a short description of what you're submitting and why.
 In case your recipe is not final yet, add "[do not merge]" to the title and explain in the description.

 ### Check

-Our CI systems will automatically try to build your package, but don't panic if the build fails.
-Unfortunately, the CI systems are not perfect and may fail even if your package is fine.
+Our CI systems will automatically try to build your package.
+If it fails, try to figure out why.
+However, the CI systems are not perfect and unfortunately may fail even if your package is fine.

 The project maintainers will try to look at your PR and review it.
 This may take some time and sometimes happens in bursts, so don't be discouraged if you get no response for a few days, but don't be afraid to explicitly ask for help or a review on our IRC channel.